Levridge-Tory/LevridgeIntegrationDocs/docs/equity-management-implementation-activities.md

-﻿# Patronage Implementation Activities
+﻿# Equity Management Implementation Activities

 ## Overview
-The following is an overview of the implementation activities necessary for getting started with processing Patronage.
+The following is an overview of the implementation activities necessary for getting started with processing equity.

 ### Initial Implementation Activities
 1. In FinOps, update released products with a patronage unit